zaher2016/website/README.md

 ## Installing requirements

-The ODK website is built with [Ruby](https://www.ruby-lang.org/en/downloads/).
+The ODK website is built with [Ruby](https://www.ruby-lang.org/en/downloads/) and we use [rbenv](https://github.com/rbenv) to install the requirements.

 ### MacOS, Linux

 1. Installing `rbenv`

-	**MacOS**: Simple installation instructions using Homebrew can be found in the [`rbenv` documentation](https://github.com/rbenv/rbenv#homebrew-on-macos).
+	**MacOS**: Installation instructions using Homebrew can be found in the [`rbenv` documentation](https://github.com/rbenv/rbenv#homebrew-on-macos).
 This is the preferred method for MacOS.
 To install `rbenv` without Homebrew, refer to the Linux instructions.

 	**Linux**: The [`rbenv-installer`](https://github.com/rbenv/rbenv-installer#rbenv-installer) is a script which idempotently installs or updates `rbenv` on your system.